rweigel/stats/index.md

 * You may use any programming language for homework and the final project.
 I will write my solutions in Python.
 * I assume that you are proficient in Python (or another language) at the level of a B grade in PHYS 251.
 The topics that you should be familiar with are covered in my [notes for PHYS 251](python.html).
-* I have provided an extensive set of notes on Python techniques that you will use and should be familiar with.

 # Textbook